Borage: Chemistry

+Distribution and habitat

+It is native to the Mediterranean region, and has naturalized in many other locales.
+It grows satisfactorily in gardens in most of Europe, such as Ireland, Denmark, France, Germany, the United Kingdom.
+It is not a perennial, but it remains in the garden from year to year by self-seeding.

+Toxicity

+In addition to the liver-toxic pyrrolizidine alkaloids found in the leaves and seed oil, the German Federal Institute for Risk Assessment has advised that honey from borage contains pyrrolizidine alkaloids (PAs), transferred to the honey through pollen collected at borage plants, and advise that commercial honey production could select for raw honey with limited PA content to prevent contamination.

+Uses

 Traditionally, borage was cultivated for culinary and medicinal uses, although today, commercial cultivation is mainly as an oilseed.

 Borage is used as either a fresh vegetable or a dried herb.
 As a fresh vegetable, borage, with a cucumber-like taste, is often used in salads or as a garnish.

-The flower has a sweet, honey-like taste and is often used to decorate desserts and cocktails, most commonly, frozen in ice cubes.
+The flower has a sweet, honey-like taste and is often used to decorate desserts and cocktails, sometimes frozen in ice cubes.

-Food

 Vegetable use of borage is common in Germany, in the Spanish regions of Aragón and Navarre, on the Greek island of Crete, and in the northern Italian region of Liguria.
 Although often used in soups, one of the better known German borage recipes is the Frankfurt speciality grüne Soße ("green sauce").

-In Liguria, Italy, borage (in Italian, borragine) is commonly used as a filling of the traditional pasta ravioli and pansoti.
+In Italy, borage is always eaten cooked, and is most commonly used to fill ravioli in the regions of Campania and Liguria.

 It is used to flavour pickled gherkins in Poland and Russia.

 The flowers produce copious nectar which is used by honeybees to make a light and delicate honey.